dbltnk/cop-reader/README.md

 - [~] Full screenreader support
 - [ ] Full support for [WAI-ARIA](https://www.w3.org/WAI/standards-guidelines/aria/)

-## Known issues:
+## Known issues & unsorted notes

 - [x] Glossary hover is not visible on mobile devices
 - [~] Dark mode is not working on mobile devices
 - [ ] KPI boxes are too wide on tablets (<760px)
-- [ ] Glossary hover does not work on touch screen laptops, the "hot keys" box is accidentally removed as well (check for mouse instead?)
+- [~] Glossary hover does not work on touch screen laptops, the "hot keys" box is accidentally removed as well (check for mouse instead?)
 - [ ] Recital header numbers missing on the summary ones
 - [ ] Underline for glossary item vertically too far away on small screen
-## Unsorted notes:
 - [ ] Longer lines
 - [~] Collapsable shortcuts, see more ToC
 - [ ] Nav items closer together